Essay’d is a writing, curatorial, research, educational, services, and advocacy project based in Detroit

 In 2017 we took on the art programming at Detroit’s Orchestra Hall and initiated the Art@TheMax program.
 This included a number of highly memorable exhibitions, installations, and events, and it resulted in the work of Essay’d artists being seen by hundreds of thousands of the DSO’s patrons.

-In Sept 2016, the Museum of Contemporary Art Detroit asked us to put on a writing workshop in conjunction with an exhibition by Sanford Biggers.
-Two of the participants from this workshop went on to write for Essay’d.
-Subsequently we have partnered with various organizations to put on several more writing/publishing workshops.
-In total over 30 people have written for the Essay’d project, many of whom have taken the workshops.
+In Sept 2016, the Museum of Contemporary Art Detroit asked us to put on a writing workshop as part of their “Detroit Speaks” project.
+Subsequently, we have partnered with various organizations to put on other writing/publishing workshops.
+In total, over 30 people have written for the Essay’d project, many of whom have taken the workshops.

 Since the spring of 2018, we have run a series of curatorial workshops, often in collaboration with MOCAD.
 In these intensive, highly collaborative workshops, participants apply curatorial principles to develop their own projects.
 The results have been quite spectacular, with each cohort going on to produce significant projects.
 You can read what the participants say about the workshops here.

 In 2020, we began a research project to understand better how financial and cultural capital circulates in the Detroit art economy.
 Our intention is to publish short, targeted research dispatches on the Essay’d website and provide research as a service to decision-makers in foundations, municipalities, and commercial organizations.